 Weather In Estonia During Summer

+Wondering about Summer weather in Estonia?
 Summer in Estonia is just perfect; it is neither too hot nor too humid.
 It starts in June and goes all the way to August.
-The temperatures even in the hottest of months does not cross 26*C. One natural phenomenon that you will be witness to if you visit July is the White Nights, and it is not often that you even hear of it.
+The summer temperatures in Estonia, even in the hottest of months does not cross 26*C. One natural phenomenon that you will be witness to if you visit July is the White Nights, and it is not often that you even hear of it.
 Summer holidays in Estonia are the best season to explore this country.

 7 Best Summer Places In Estonia

-This is the best place in Estonia to start your summer vacations; after all it is known as the summer capital and is the coastal resort city of Parnu.
+This is one of the best places to visit on yoursummer holidays in Estonia, after all, it is known as the summer capital and is the coastal resort city of Parnu.
 The place is family-friendly.
 The main attraction is Parnu Beach and in the summer, it is the crowd-puller, with its promenade, play area for children, mini-golf and the likes.
 You could either indulge in some beach sports like volleyball or soak in some sun, lying down at the beach.
 It is also preferred destination for families with kids as the water here is shallow and great for a nice swim.

 Also in the town of Parnu, is the Sooma National Park.
 It is a bog and a swamp and has a number of things to see within the park premises.
 One of the most popular happens to be The Beaver Trail, where you actually get to see beavers in their natural habitat.
 It is also home to a variety of birds.
 After all that trails, if you want a break, you can also indulge in one of those mud-baths, one of the other things that Parnu is famous for.